concourse/rfcs/139-pipeline-identity-tokens/proposal.md

 # Summary

 Pipelines should receive signed JWTs ([RFC7519](https://datatracker.ietf.org/doc/html/rfc7519)) from Concourse that contain information about them (team, pipeline-name etc.).
-They could the send this JWTs to outside services to authenticate using their identity as "Concourse-Pipeline X"
+They could then send this JWTs to outside services to authenticate using their identity as "Concourse-Pipeline X"

 # Motivation